mniyk/endpoint-security-and-monitoring-tools/README.md

 ## Features
 - **USB File Transfer Monitoring**: Tracking of file transfers to USB devices
 - **Printer Transfer Monitoring**: Tracking of transfers to Printer
+- **Bluetooth File Transfer Monitoring**: Tracking of file transfers to Bluetooth

 **Planned to add in the future**